Submit a report to OCIC

 What to expect if you submit a report

-After you submit a report, an OCIC team member will be in touch.
+After you submit a report, a team member will be in touch.
 The process and timeline for resolution varies depending on your specific situation.
 All reports are treated with care and as much privacy as possible.
-However, you can’t submit a report to OCIC anonymously.

 We know that these can be difficult and painful situations.
 Confidential advocacy and support are available throughout the process.